BranchTaken/Hemlock/doc/tools/hocc.md

 Syntax errors in the input file may prevent file generation.
 Specification errors do not prevent report generation, but all specification errors must be resolved for parser generation to succeed.
-Some syntax errors in the embedded Hemlock code may pass through `hocc` unnoticed.
+Some syntax errors in the embedded Hemlock code may pass through Hocc unnoticed.

 Example invocations: